 The sense of trust and feel that they are responsible enough to make their own decisions is something that is highly regarded by employees.

 There are many ways in which an organization can give employees more freedom without fully relinquishing all control.
-Even small changes, such as letting employees set their working hours, or providing remote work options, can have benefits on productivity rates.
+Even small changes, such as cleaning hacks from experts like maids from Georgia are, letting employees set their working hours, or providing remote work options, can have benefits on productivity rates.
 Similarly, don’t over restrict phone and social media use— this can be discouraging, and people are pretty good about not letting it get out of hand on their own.
 It’s also important to sit down with employees and have honest conversations about their work.
 Find out what they are interested in working on and how they work best.
 Knowing this information can help create an environment that allows them to work on projects they will be excited to be a part of.

 As the nature of the workforce evolves, it will become increasingly more important to innovate how businesses motivate their employees.
 By becoming an early adopter of these strategies, you can help you create an active, motivated, and engaged workforce that is ready to meet the needs of the future.